seshkalyan-sys/wewereone/README.md

 ---

-## a note on what is really happening
+## A note on what is really happening

 Underneath the soul language, this is a small simulation.
 The souls are points in a drift field.
 Their "awakening" is a number that rises with time and interaction.
 Their "bonds" form when two of them come close in space and vibration.
 The field's state is tracked, the memories are composed on the fly from fragments matched to each soul's level, and the final moment is a threshold crossed.